Cattle feeding

 There are different systems of feeding cattle in animal husbandry.
 For pastured animals, grass is usually the forage that composes the majority of their diet.
+In turn, this grass-fed approach is known for producing meat with distinct flavor profiles.
 Cattle reared in feedlots are fed hay supplemented with grain, soy and other ingredients to increase the energy density of the feed.
 The debate is whether cattle should be raised on fodder primarily composed of grass or a concentrate.
 The issue is complicated by the political interests and confusion between labels such as "free range", "organic", or "natural".
 Cattle raised on a primarily foraged diet are termed grass-fed or pasture-raised; for example meat or milk may be called grass-fed beef or pasture-raised dairy.
 The term "pasture-raised" can lead to confusion with the term "free range", which does not describe exactly what the animals eat.

 Types of feeding

 Grazing

 Grazing by cattle is practiced in rangelands, pastures and grasslands.
 According to the Food and Agriculture Organization, about 60% of the world's grassland is occupied by grazing systems.
 "Grazing systems supply about 9 percent of the world's production of beef ...
 For an estimated 100 million people in arid areas, and probably a similar number in other zones, grazing livestock is the only possible source of livelihood."